iwf-web/symfony-vagrant-docker-example/README.md

-Symfony 4 application with docker in vagrant
+Symfony 4 application with Docker in Vagrant
 ============================================